awsdocs/amazon-lex-developer-guide/doc_source/API_ListTagsForResource.md

 ## URI Request Parameters<a name="API_ListTagsForResource_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [resourceArn](#API_ListTagsForResource_RequestSyntax) **   <a name="lex-ListTagsForResource-request-resourceArn"></a>
 The Amazon Resource Name \(ARN\) of the resource to get a list of tags for\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 1011\.
+Required: Yes

 ## Request Body<a name="API_ListTagsForResource_RequestBody"></a>